HAN-Competitive-Robotics/TimeCrunchSoftware/docs/hardware/wiring.md

 CSB   →  VCC
 ```

 **SDO pin:** This pin determines the I²C address.
 SDO=GND → address 0x76, SDO=VCC → 0x77.
 On the bus 0 left/right pair, one sensor must be 0x76 and the other 0x77 they cannot both share the same address.

 **Pull-ups:** The firmware enables ESP32 internal pull-ups on all I²C SDA and SCL pins.
 For short wiring runs (< 30 cm) this is sufficient.
 For longer runs or noisy environments, add external 4.7 kΩ pull-ups to 3.3 V.

 ---

-## Optical Encoder Connection
+## Hall Sensor Connection

+The weapon RPM sensor is an **RS PRO 289-2088** bipolar Hall latch with an NPN open-collector output.

 ```
-Encoder photointerrupter module    ESP32 ───────────────────────────────────────
-VCC     →  3V3 or 5V (check module)
-GND     →  GND
-Signal  →  GPIO 15
+RS PRO 289-2088 Hall latch       ESP32 / Power
+──────────────────────────────────────────────
+Red    (supply, V+)  →  External +V (up to 24 V), NOT the ESP32 pin Black  (GND)         →  Common GND (shared with ESP32) White  (output)      →  GPIO 15
 ```

-The encoder module produces a digital HIGH/LOW signal as encoder holes pass through.
-The firmware configures PCNT to count rising edges.
-The signal should be clean and digital (0 / 3.3 V).

-**If the encoder module outputs 5 V logic:** Use a voltage divider (10 kΩ / 22 kΩ) or level shifter to bring the signal down to 3.3 V before connecting to GPIO 15.
-The ESP32's maximum input voltage on GPIO pins is 3.3 V + 0.3 V tolerance.
+The output is open-collector: it only sinks to GND and never sources voltage.
+A pull-up to 3.3 V is required, and the firmware enables the ESP32 internal pull-up on GPIO 15 — no external pull-up is needed for short runs.
+Because the output only pulls the line down to GND (never up to the sensor's supply voltage), the 3.3 V GPIO sees a clean 0 / 3.3 V signal regardless of the sensor supply voltage. **No level shifter or voltage divider is required**, even when the sensor is powered from a higher voltage rail.

+> **Critical:** Connect the sensor's red (V+) wire to its own supply rail only — never to a GPIO pin.
+The ESP32 pin connects to the white output wire alone.
+Connecting V+ to the ESP32 would expose the GPIO to the full supply voltage.

+The latch toggles its output on each magnetic pole transition.
+The firmware configures PCNT to count **both edges** (rising and falling).
+With one diametrically magnetised magnet on the weapon shaft (one N-face + one S-face per turn), this gives 2 counts per revolution (`ENCODER_PULSES_PER_REV = 2`).
+Adjust the firmware constant to match the actual pole count mounted on the rotor.

 ---